APCSPrinciples/CreateYourOwnDataVisualization/README.md

 1. First you need some data.
 You can use the data set provided or find or create your own.
 You can collaborate with a partner.
 You can both work on the same visualization, or you can share a data set and each create a differnet visualization.

 2. Once you've collected data, you can start coding.
 Some ideas for visualizations include:
-   - Chainging opacity so frequently occuring values are brighter
+   - Changing opacity so frequently occuring values are brighter
-   - Chainging size so frequently occuring values are larger
+   - Changing size so frequently occuring values are larger
    - Creating a bar graph
    - Creating a color grid
+   - Create your own visualization

 Samples of Student Work
 -----------------------